-Like the perfect wine, here are interests and hobbies that would pair well with a resume for waiters or waitresses:
+Like the perfect wine, there are personal interests and pastimes which pair particularly well with a resume for waiters or waitresses:

 Certifications & Awards

 Professional certifications are proof you have the knowledge and skills to do the waiter job right.
-Don’t list them the right way, and you can kiss your chances goodbye.
 See this article for more: How to List Certifications on a Resume: Guide (+20 Examples)

-Know another language?
-That could be very helpful on a waitress or waiter resume, and maybe a necessity.
-Knowing another language is like understanding the ins and outs of both French cuisine and Japanese.
+Proficient in a second language for your resume?
+Knowing a second or third language is like understanding the ins and outs of both French cuisine and Japanese.

-Extra sections are great, but you can’t just add all of them.
-Read our guide to choose the best ones for your waiter or waitress job: 20+ Best Examples of Hobbies & Interests To Put on a Resume (5 Tips)
+Have a glance at our guide to choose the best additional areas for your waiter or waitress job: 20+ Best Examples of Hobbies & Interests To Put on a Resume (5 Tips)